deep-spin/sparse-activations-cp/README.md

-# Sparse Activations as Conformal Predictors".
+# Sparse Activations as Conformal Predictors.

 Repository containing code to reproduce the results of the paper "[Sparse Activations as Conformal Predictors](https://arxiv.org/abs/2502.14773)".